FoNDUE-HTR/FONDUE-ES-CORDEL-19/README.md

 A series of tests was done to evaluate the interest of image processing (binarisation, deblurring, luminosity) for character recognition.
 One can find more information here : [__Readme__ Groundtruth test](https://github.com/DesenrollandoElCordel/Varios-OCR-files/blob/main/Grountruths/Varios-GroundTruth-Test-Alto/README.md).

+The results obtained imply that post-processing with Niblack binarisation gives the best results on the Ocisation of our corpus.
+Regarding segmentation, the Niblack binarisation does not bring better results.
 _____________
 _____________